-In theory, anyone could start a cryptocurrency, but not everyone has the knowledge or resources necessary to take on the task.
+Despite ongoing crypto volatility, there’s nothing to stop people from launching new crypto projects.
+In fact, anyone could start a cryptocurrency, but not everyone has the knowledge or resources necessary to take on the task.

-Even after an individual manages to make a new cryptocurrency, there is typically work to do in terms of promotion, listing on exchanges, and ongoing maintenance and upgrades.
-Still want to know what it takes?
-Read on:
+Even after someone manages to create a new type of crypto, one that offers new features or aims to solve existing problems, there is still work to do in terms of promotion, listing on exchanges, never mind ongoing maintenance and upgrades.

 Table of Contents